 I mentioned ‘Bus Wars’.
 Let me explain the reference.

 Stagecoach was never going to let another operator muscle-in on its territory without retaliation.
 It hastily covered a fleet of spare single-deckers with ’55’ stickers and started a ‘spoiler’ service in addition to its existing Chippenham double-deckers.
-The single-deckers follow a slightly different route out of Swindon via the western suburb of Freshbrook (corner shop: a massive ASDA), which is the direction that the Council-supported evening and Sunday ’55A’ buses take.
+The mainly 12-year-old single-deckers follow the same route as the R1.
 Once in Royal Wootton Bassett, the single-deckers follow (or lead) the R1s looping down Station Road and New Road.
 We now see two rather different ’55’ buses passing each other in the High Street, as seen below.

 Meanwhile, a political battle is taking place.
 On General Election day, this morning I was again at the Memorial Hall to act as ‘Teller’.
 This time I saw a procession of buses going down the hill where a month ago there were none.
 Both battles are being fought with leaflets and rapidly-changing timetables.
 The political battle-buses have been criss-crossing the country as the campaigns progressed, while the bus company vans have been put to work updating the timetables.